avehtari/BDA_course_Aalto/README.md

 This repository has course material for Bayesian Data Analysis course at Aalto (CS-E5710)

+The material will be updated during the course.
+Exercises instructions and slides will be updated at latest on Monday of the corresponding week.

 ## Prerequisites

 - Basic terms of probability theory